 High-risk diet (eg, high in saturated fats, trans fats, and calories)

 Heart disorders (particularly disorders that predispose to emboli, such as acute MI Acute Myocardial Infarction (MI) Acute myocardial infarction is myocardial necrosis resulting from acute obstruction of a coronary artery.
-Symptoms include chest discomfort with or without dyspnea, nausea, and diaphoresis.... read more , infective endocarditis Infective Endocarditis Infective endocarditis is infection of the endocardium, usually with bacteria (commonly, streptococci or staphylococci) or fungi.
+Symptoms include chest discomfort with or without dyspnea, nausea, and/or diaphoresis... read more , infective endocarditis Infective Endocarditis Infective endocarditis is infection of the endocardium, usually with bacteria (commonly, streptococci or staphylococci) or fungi.
 It may cause fever, heart murmurs, petechiae, anemia, embolic... read more , and atrial fibrillation Atrial Fibrillation and Wolff-Parkinson-White Syndrome (WPW) In Wolff-Parkinson-White syndrome, antegrade conduction occurs over an accessory pathway.
 If atrial fibrillation, develops this is a medical emergency as very rapid ventricular rates can develop... read more )

 Hypercoagulability (thrombotic stroke only)